 Dogs don't read or write, so they don't think in words and symbols the way humans do.
 However, they can certainly be taught to recognise symbols and words and the actions associated with them, but this is done through very careful training and isn't their natural state.

 But dogs are still very similar to us in what they think about, even if they don't think about it in the same way.
 They have goals and needs.
 They know they need food and shelter, they usually have a keen desire to learn new things, and they retain their hunting instincts, buried in their genetic memories, from a time when dogs were wolves and hunted their own food.
 That's why a wild dog will hunt, he won't go hungry.
 But dogs also need to play and be entertained, and they need physical reassurance and comfort.

 The most important thing to remember when it comes to understanding how dogs think is that they're a lot like us, in terms of wants and needs; they simply perceive things differently and struggle to express themselves in a way we understand.
 Dogs have as many needs and wants as people, albeit concerning very different things.
 Once you understand what a dog needs and wants, it's a lot easier to understand their behaviour, and you come closer to understanding how they think.
-But if you're looking to work with animals and want to understand dogs better, you might benefit from one of our dog behaviour courses to get a better insight into man's best friend.
+But if you're looking to work with animals and want to understand dogs better, you might benefit from one of our dog behaviour or canine first aid courses to get a better insight into man's best friend.